The Advanced Genomics Collaboration

 Innovation Projects

-Genomic testing and predictive disease modelling to guide therapy and reduce the burden of prostate cancer diagnosis.
+Genomic testing and predictive disease modelling which guided therapy and reduced the burden of prostate cancer diagnosis.

 Improving women's health outcomes through genomics

-Next-generation sequencing to find new solutions for patients with common endometrial-related health problems.
+Next-generation sequencing found new solutions for patients with common endometrial-related health problems.

 Ocular Genomics Hub

-Establishing a comprehensive patient dataset of inherited retinal diseases, providing information to drive new treatments and therapies for the most common cause of blindness.
+A comprehensive patient dataset of inherited retinal diseases, which supported the drive of new treatments and therapies for the most common cause of blindness.

 Developing a Cancer of Unknown Primary (CUP) test

-Developing a rapid multi-omic liquid biopsy blood test utilising whole genome sequencing to resolve the difficult diagnosis of cancer of unknown primary origin.
+The development of a rapid multi-omic liquid biopsy blood test which utilised whole genome sequencing to resolve the difficult diagnosis of cancer of unknown primary origin.

 Liquid Biopsy Project